codefinance.training

-Parsec is a library for writing parsers in Haskell.[3]
+Parsec is a library for writing parsers written in the programming language Haskell.[3]
 It is based on higher-order parser combinators, so a complicated parser can be made out of many smaller ones.[4]
-It has been reimplemented in many other languages, including Erlang,[5] Elixir,[6] OCaml,[7] Racket,[8] and F#,[9][10] as well as imperative languages such as C#,[11] and Java.[12]
+It has been reimplemented in many other languages, including Erlang,[5] Elixir,[6] OCaml,[7] Racket,[8] F#,[9][10] and the imperative programming languages C#,[11] and Java.[12]

-Because a parser combinator-based program is generally slower than a parser generator-based program,[13] Parsec is normally used for small domain-specific languages, while Happy is used for compilers such as GHC.[14]
+Because a parser combinator-based program is generally slower than a parser generator-based program,[citation needed] Parsec is normally used for small domain-specific languages, while Happy is used for compilers such as the Glasgow Haskell Compiler (GHC).[13]

 Other Haskell parser combinator libraries that have been derived from Parsec include Megaparsec[14] and Attoparsec.[15]